There are many resistance options you can train with. Find out the benefits that dumbbells offer to see whether they are right for you.

 The order of areas where you lose fat is generally not that easy to influence.
 Dumbbells can help you burn belly fat but only because they can help you lose body fat in general.

-Dumbbells of the right weight implemented in the right exercises combined with good nutrition and other good lifestyle habits can definitely help you build muscle.
+Dumbbells of the right weight in combination with the right exercises, good nutrition, and other good lifestyle habits can definitely help you build muscle.